cartertinney/iot-operations-sdks/README.md

 [![CI-Rust](https://github.com/Azure/iot-operations-sdks/actions/workflows/ci-rust.yml/badge.svg)](https://github.com/Azure/iot-operations-sdks/actions/workflows/ci-rust.yml)
 [![e2e-cross-language-samples](https://github.com/Azure/iot-operations-sdks/actions/workflows/e2e-cross-language-samples.yml/badge.svg)](https://github.com/Azure/iot-operations-sdks/actions/workflows/e2e-cross-language-samples.yml)

+> [!CAUTION]
+> The assets in this repository are currently in Private Preview and have been made available for early access and feedback purposes.

 ## What is Azure IoT Operations?

 *Azure IoT Operations* is a unified data plane for the edge.
 It's composed of a set of modular, scalable, and highly available data services that run on Azure Arc-enabled edge Kubernetes clusters.
 It enables data capture from various different systems and integrates with data modeling applications such as Microsoft Fabric to help organizations deploy the industrial metaverse.